HPC - Arnold’s cat map

 convert cat1368-100.pgm cat1368-100.jpeg

 Modify the function cat_map() to make use of shared-memory parallelism using OpenMP.
-To this aim it is important to know that Arnold’s cat map is invertible: this means that any two different points \((x_1, y_1)\) and \((x_2, y_2)\) are always mapped to different points \((x'_1, y'_1) = C(x_1, y_1)\) and \((x'_2, y'_2) = C(x_2, y_2)\), suggesting that the destination bitmap \(P'\) can be filled concurrently without race conditions (however, see below for some caveats).
+You might want to take advantage from the fact that Arnold’s cat map is invertible, and this implies that any two different points \((x_1, y_1)\) and \((x_2, y_2)\) are always mapped to different points \((x'_1, y'_1) = C(x_1, y_1)\) and \((x'_2, y'_2) = C(x_2, y_2)\).
+Therefore, the output image \(P'\) can be filled up in parallel without race conditions (however, see below for some caveats).

 To compile: